Plenaries

 Dr. Christoph Herwig

-Austria
+Lisalis GmbH, Austria

-Title: AI-based digital twins for accelerating time to market and optimizing biomanufacturing
+AI-based digital twins for accelerating time to market and optimizing biomanufacturing

 Christoph Herwig, bioprocess engineer from RWTH Aachen and obtained a PhD in bioprocess identification at EPFL, Switzerland.
 From 2008 to 2023, he was full professor for biochemical engineering at the Vienna University of Technology.
 The research area focused on the development of data science methods for integrated and efficient bioprocess development along PAT and QbD principles for biopharmaceuticals.
 During his employments in various industries, such as with Lonza, he was deeply involved in the design and commissioning of large chemical and biopharmaceutical facilities.
 In 2013 he founded the company Exputec, which is now part of Körber Pharma, pioneering data science software solutions for the biopharma life cycle.
 Here, Christoph currently also acts as senior scientific advisor for Körber.
 In parallel, he is serial entrepreneur catalysing bioprocess intensification and continuous bioprocessing using digital twins and control in various emerging organizations.